Loading...

 Czechia: Mandatory public health insurance (VZP is the largest insurer).
 Expats on trade licenses must purchase their own commercial insurance, which can have coverage gaps.
 Austria: Mandatory social health insurance tied to employment (OeGK).
 Private supplementary insurance is popular for faster specialist access and private hospital rooms.

 For those who need to work locally or run a business, career prospects matter.
-Czechia scores 74/100 while Austria scores 78/100 on career opportunity.
-Austria has a slight edge over Czechia in career opportunity.
+Czechia scores 74/100 while Austria scores 74/100 on career opportunity.
+Both countries score nearly identically on career opportunity.

 Infrastructure also plays a role in daily quality of life.
-Czechia (77/100, well-developed) trails Austria (87/100, world-class) in this category, which covers internet speed, public transit, and digital readiness.
+Czechia (84/100, world-class) trails Austria (84/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Czechia scores 59/100 (moderate) while Austria scores 62/100 (moderate).